UniMath/agda-unimath/src/commutative-algebra/products-subsets-commutative-rings.lagda.md

-# Products of subsets in commutative rings
+# Products of subsets of commutative rings

 ```agda
 module commutative-algebra.products-subsets-commutative-rings where